shubhami7/HireMap/team/m2/data.md

-  ○ companyName(String required): name of company applied to ○ jobDescription(String required): description of job ○ resumeUsed(pdf required): used resume for current application ○ coverLetterUsed(pdf): used coverl etter for current application ○ dateApplied(Date required): date of application completion/submission ○ status(integer required): integer between 0-3, inclusive, which corresponds to one of the four statuses.
+  ○ companyName(String required): name of company applied to ○ jobDescription(String required): description of job ○ resumeUsed(pdf required): used resume for current application ○ coverLetterUsed(pdf): used cover letter for current application ○ dateApplied(Date required): date of application completion/submission ○ status(integer required): integer between 0-3, inclusive, which corresponds to one of the four statuses.
   ○ questionsAsked(String[]): list of questions asked